manhdungusearchbtw/manhdungusearchbtw/README.md

 - 💞️ nickname: mdungcubr
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: i use arch btw
+- ⚡ Fun fact: my nickname is my profile on gd :)

 <!---
 manhdungusearchbtw/manhdungusearchbtw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.